-Set Up Self-Hosted
+Set up Self-Hosted

 Prerequisites

-Obtaining a license
+Obtain a license

 An Opal team member will provide you with a license.